xpqz/dyalog-docs/windows-ui-guide/docs/session-manager.md

 Like any other object, `⎕SE` is a namespace that may contain functions and variables.
 Furthermore, `⎕SE` is independent of the active workspace and is unaffected by `)LOAD` and `)CLEAR`.
 It is therefore sensible to store commonly used utilities, particularly those utilities that are invoked by events on session objects, in `⎕SE` itself, rather than in each of your application workspaces.

 The possibility of configuring your APL session so extensively leads to the requirement to have different sessions for different purposes.
 To meet this need, sessions are stored in special files with a .DSE (Dyalog Session) extension.
-The default session (i.e. the one loaded when you start APL) is specified by the **session_file** parameter.
+The default session (that is, the one loaded when you start APL) is specified by the **session_file** parameter.
 You may customise this session and then save it over the default one or in a separate file.
 You can load a new session from file at any stage without affecting your active workspace.

 ## Positioning the Cursor